From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Connecting DV and CV States via the Tomographic JS and HP Maps

 The transition from the restricted symplectic tomogram to a spin tomogram can be deduced in the similar fashion, using the kernel \eqref{952}.
-The explicit view of the latter kernels in terms of the Laguerre polynomials is provided in Appendix~\ref{app_2}.
+The explicit view of the latter kernels in terms of the Laguerre polynomials is provided in~\ref{app_2}.
+Similarly, the transition from the full symplectic tomogram of the single-mode bosonic state to the spin tomogram of the spin-$j$ state and its partial inverted transformation to the restricted symplectic tomogram are